ansvu/cnf-certification-one-shot-automation/README.md

 ## cnf-certification-one-shot-automation
 This repo purpose is to automate the partners CNF certification that have been done the sanity checking for following steps:
-- Using Preflight script or manual to perform sanity checking and all these test cases that preflight is testing and `it Must be passed!` and `its verdict passed` also.
-**Main Test Case must pass as follow:**
+- Using Preflight script or manual to perform sanity checking and all these test cases that preflight `must be passed!` **Main Test Case must pass as follow:**
 ```shellSession
 ======================================================